Menu Top

 $\angle OPA = \angle OPB$

-Since $\angle OPA = \angle OPB$, the line segment OP bisects the angle $\angle APB$.
+This means the line OP bisects the angle $\angle APB$.

 $\angle POA + \angle OAP + \angle OPA = 180^\circ$